 A midtail Is bigger than a regular bike, but its not enormous.
 Its a LOT easier to manipulate around a crowded garage.
 The mid-size nature of it also makes it easier to ride in tighter spaces.
 Please note that my midtail IS 8 feet long thanks to the 46″ longboard deck I put on the back.
 I highly recommend the skateboard deck as a cool mod, but remember moderation is not always a dirty word.
 My first, shorter 33″ deck may be a more sensible choice.

-Given the limited garage space at the Envoy’s new home, I may pull off the 46″ deck (center image, bottom) and go back to the original shorter deck.
+Given the limited garage space at the Envoy’s new home, I may pull off the 46″ deck (left image above) and go back to the original shorter deck.
 I’d need to re-mount it one set of rack bosses further inward.
 Or something.

 Skinny, flatless tires, or mid-size?
 I stuck with the big poofy ones due to their increased load capacity and amazing difference in ride comfort.